Fiduciary Standard: Choosing the Right Financial Advisor

 There are situations where brokers and investment advisers may be a dual-registered advisor.
 In most cases, this is when a broker is able to sell managed accounts for a fee-based relationship and sell securities for a commission.
 The financial adviser can switch from being an investment adviser with a fiduciary standard to a broker that is not required to act in your best interest in the same conversation.
 Good luck figuring that one out.

-Financial Standards: Fiduciary vs. Suitability
+Fiduciary Standard vs. Suitability Standard

 There are two separate standards when it comes to financial advisors, fiduciary and suitability.
 While they may seem like similar terms, they couldn’t be more different.
 There are significant differences between the two.